bluemarsh/utf8clip/README.md

 dotnet tool install --global utf8clip
 ```

+You can also download [utf8clip](https://github.com/bluemarsh/utf8clip/releases) and manually copy it to a directory in your PATH.

+.NET Core 3.0 runtime is required.

 ## Usage
 If started with file/piped input:
 - Copies the input, interpreted as UTF-8 text†, to the Windows clipboard.